amitmse/in_Python_/Others/README.md

 ![Function](https://github.com/amitmse/in_Python_/blob/master/Others/distribution.png)

+## Uniform distribution:
+- Many equally-likely outcomes (Bernoulli):the uniform distribution, characterized by its flat PDF.
+- It can be defined for any number of outcomes or even as a continuous distribution.
+- Function
+	- PDF		: 1/(b-a) 	       {-infinite <- (a,b) -> infinite}
+	- Mean  	: (a+b)/2
+	- Variance 	: (b-a)^2/12
+Example:
+	- Imagine rolling a fair die.
+The outcomes 1 to 6 are equally likely.

 ## Bernoulli distribution:
 - Bernoulli distribution has only two possible outcomes i.e. success and failure in a single trial
 - The Bernoulli PDF has two lines of equal height, representing the two equally-probable outcomes of 0 and 1 at either end.